 The experience gave me the insight and courage to write and produce my own micro-budget feature-length project.
 Working with a writing and producing partner, the psychological horror/thriller went into production in Melbourne in early 2010.
 Killervision was distributed on DVD and digital download in the USA and Canada by Maxim Media.

-Killervision is now available on to stream via Ozflix and Vimeo.
+Killervision is now available on to stream on Ozflix and YouTube.

 In 2011, I began a collaborative partnership with Voyage Media, a film packaging company based in Los Angeles.
 Voyage optioned two of my feature film scripts, a tentpole action sci-fi and a psychological thriller.
 Shortly after, I pitched the psychological thriller to Margo Klewans, Senior Vice President, Production & Development at Constantin Film (Resident Evil series, The Mortal Instruments, Fantastic Four).